The employment contract

 Typically, it will state that you may not share or use knowledge of the company that you acquired during your employment.

-It should state in the contract whether it is agreed that you can get time off for courses/supplementary training and whether your employer pays the costs.
+It should state in the contract whether it is agreed that you can get time off, with or without pay, for courses/supplementary training and whether your employer pays the costs.

-Free car, free phone, agreement for working at home etc. should be specified in the contract.
+Free car, free phone, agreement for working at home, health insurance etc. should be specified in the contract.
 You will be taxed in accordance with the applicable rules.

 Do you have a new financial job in hand?
 And would you like to have your employment contract checked before signing?

 Then our experts can help – we will check it within 24 hours.